Extracting actionable insights from qualitative data is not easy.

 Qualitative data can be observed and recorded.

-Besides, the data type is non-numerical in nature.
-And it’s collected through methods of observations, one-to-one interviews, conducting focus groups, etc. Qualitative data is categorical in nature because it can be organized based on the attributes and properties of data.
+Besides, the data type is non-numerical, and it’s collected through methods such as observations, one-to-one interviews, and conducting focus groups.
+Qualitative data is categorical because it can be organized based on the attributes and properties of the data.

 We recommend tested and proven charts, such as Tag Cloud, to display insights into qualitative data, such as keywords or search terms.